 In the garden, after Adam and Eve sinned, their immediate reaction was fear.
 Knowing they had broken the law, the one rule that God had given them, they hid from the One who had done nothing but love and care for them.
 Though they hid together, they were no longer operating as one unit.
 Adam blamed Eve and God for his sin, removing blame from himself.
 Eve blamed the serpent, not taking responsibility for her actions.
 Fear leads to isolation, compounding the destruction in our lives and opening the door for that same sin to happen again.

 Unhealthy fear is at the root of hatred, prejudice, anger, insecurity, pride, and self-hatred, to name just a few.
 In the isolation that fear creates these sins begin to grow and are compounded by doubt, depression, and hopelessness.
 Then the vicious cycle begins again, leading further and further into sins and addictions and hurts and away from God and his immense love.

 I wonder what would’ve happened if, after they sinned, Adam and Eve had gone running toward God instead of away from him.
 What would the world look like today if those two hadn’t given into fear?
 What if they had remained secure in who they were made to be instead of hiding in shame?
 Regardless of their sin and their hiding, God still pursued Adam and Eve, fully knowing the extent of what they did, permanently separating themselves from his presence.
-They experienced spiritual death in that moment, yet God wasn’t willing to give up on them.
+They experienced spiritual death at that moment, yet God wasn’t willing to give up on them.
 He sought them out and was willing to cover their shame and nakedness.
 The fear they had given themselves over to was no match for God, his love prevailed.

 God’s love is more powerful than any sin or fear we give ourselves over to.